WPIRoboticsEngineering/LabCodeRepoSetup/README.md

 "21": ["kid-a"]
 }
 ```
-* deleteall - This is the flag to delete the stale repositories.
-It is much easier than deleting through the browser, but obviously dangerious
+* deleteall - This is a list of base names of repos to be deleted.
+Any repo that starts with a string from the list will be deleted.
 * projectName - This is the name of the GItHub project we are modifying
 * repoDestBaseNames - This is the stub for the repositories that the students will own.
 Note this is a list and you can create as many repos for each team as desired.
 * teamDestBaseName - The base of the team name as it exists in GitHub.
 NOTE this needs to already esist in GitHub and needs to be created only once ever.